petershin/liferay-learn/docs/dxp/latest/en/building-applications/core-frameworks/message-bus/listening-for-registration-events.md

 ---
 # Listening for Registration Events

+{bdg-secondary}`Liferay DXP 2023.Q3/Portal 7.4 GA92 and Below`

 The messaging API supports listening for destination and message listener registration events.
 Here are some reasons to listen for these events:

-* Messages that interest you may be sent to the new destinations
+- Messages that interest you may be sent to the new destinations
-* Messaging at the destinations may require tuning
+- Messaging at the destinations may require tuning
-* You may depend on a destination that's been unregistered
+- You may depend on a destination that's been unregistered
-* Unregistrations free up resources that can reallocated
+- Unregistrations free up resources that can reallocated

 The example project demonstrates listening for these registration events.
 Start with running the example.
 Then examine the event listener implementations.
 Lastly, trigger the unregistration events.